 Depending on your circumstances and the subject you’re studying, you may qualify for a variety of support or help with you day-to-day living costs while you are studying.

-There is also funding available from charitable trust’s and if you’re on benefits.
+There is also funding available from charitable trusts and if you are on benefits.

 If you have graduated, you have several options after finishing university, including:

 - Continue studying at university and gain a postgraduate qualification to help develop specialist in-depth knowledge of your undergraduate discipline

 - Enter the world of work or apply for a graduate programme

 - Get involved in volunteering or take a gap year

 Visit Prospects for more information and advice on what you can do after university, including:

 - Studying abroad